-Group skiers and snowboarders should meet at the Basecamp Area in Heritage Plaza in Mountain Village at 9:30 am.
+Starting on Wednesday, the ski groups have leaders to help attendees explore the terrain.
 We recommend eating a hearty breakfast beforehand and bringing all the essentials to ensure a great experience.
 While Colorado sees more than 300 days of sunshine a year, the weather can change in an instant.
 It’s important to be prepared for a variety of weather conditions and temperatures.
 Our strongest advice is to dress in layers so you can add or remove them as needed throughout the day.
-We also recommend wearing:

 Skiers & snowboarders assume all liability while riding during these ski days just as you would if you were on your own.
 Our guides are ambassadors that know the area and are meant to show you around as a group.
 They are not instructors and assume no responsibility for assessing your ability level.